 My Dear Joy,

 Oh dear.
 What weather we are having.
 Very severe gale force winds last night and today.
 I was glad to get home for dinner today after being buffeted and almost blown off my feet.
-I collected cardboard for Elmsthorpe church and after storing at work all week –I bring it in on Friday mornings- I must have brought tons of it since I started and at £5 ton I feel I m doing my little bit for a very lovely church..
+I collected cardboard for Elmsthorpe church and after storing it at work all week –I bring it home on Friday mornings.
+I must have brought tons of it since I started and at £5 ton I feel I m doing my little bit for a very lovely church..
 Well!
 This morning capped it all.
 I’d got a monstrous pile and as fast as I loaded my wheel barrow almost cyclone winds lifted it off and flung it all over the place, over roof tops and everywhere.
 I was sobbing with the biting cold and frustration and after fighting and chasing the wind-whipped sheets I was able to get the bulk of it home, but I shan’t forget Friday December 14th for a very long time .
 And last week I brought home a huge packing case, wood over one inch thick which I broke up, stripped the nails leaving me nice good long lengths for sawing up for firewood.
-That’ll take some off the austerity of the present fuel crisis.
+That’ll take some of the austerity of the present fuel crisis.
 Think I’ll bring in another one next week.

 Enjoyed a most pleasant carol concert at Stoney Stanton last night.
 The little chapel was packed and almost bursting at the seams with young children and adults, Girl Guides and Brownies etc and more coming in so they had to place seats right under our noses as we were ringing.
 I don’t think I ever experienced anything like it in our fifty years of entertaining..
 All of us were very impressed and the company did enjoy our carols on the bells.
 We’re out again tonight to an old folks home in Braunstone where we’ve been going the last year or so.
 That’s a jolly affair too with plenty of Xmas atmosphere, beer, wines etc and smashing refreshments.

 Mam had her day last Friday at the Derby and Joan annual Xmas party at the centre.
 That event entailed a monstrous preparatory for a party of over two hundred.
 I called in for the concert later and wished I could have been there too.
 You’d have been reet proud of your mam, for how she does it I just don’t know.
-Whilst there are others too who ply their leader’s part admirably it is mam who is the lynch-pin-or prop as one would say.
+Whilst there are others too who ply their part admirably it is mam who is the lynch-pin-or prop as one would say.
 Mam was hard put to do her shopping the next day with people coming up to her with their praises.

 Called to Auntie Lil on Wednesday-always a welcome there.
 She was asking about you and hopes to see you at Xmas.
 And that won’t be long now either.
 Advent the third on Sunday-how I love the Advent period before Xmas.